ionic-team/ionic-site/docs/v2/resources/third-party-libs/index.md

 #### Examples and Additional Details

-Angular and Ionic components are imported using the `named export` pattern.
-Standard compliant third-party libraries do too.
+Angular and Ionic components are imported using the `named export` pattern, as are standard compliant third-party libraries.

 ```typescript
 import { Component } from '@angular/core';